thoughtbot/guides/CONTRIBUTING.md

 # Contributing

 We love contributions from everyone.
-By participating in this project, you agree to abide by the [thoughtbot code of conduct].
+By participating in this project, you agree to abide by the [thoughtbot Code Of Conduct].

 We expect everyone to follow the code of conduct anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.